DO ANIMALS HAVE AN EGOThe value of this page is in the last section

 PLAY and EGO

 Is play the first step to worldly pleasure?
-Is there a connection between play and ego?
+What is the connection between play and ego?

 I know no other comparable example of play - half way as clear as otters juggling with stones.
 Lots of videos on youtube - The game must date back prehuman.
-Some otters are also attached to their stones, - Otter Juggling Rocks ...
+Some otters also build a long term attachment to their specific stones, - Otter Juggling Rocks ...

 Also good is "Close Up Of The Cute Stone Juggling Otter"